codyogden/inbox-by-gmail/README.md

 # Inbox by Gmail Archive

 This project archived the Inbox by Gmail introduction website.
-All assets were retrieved on October 25, 2019 from https://www.google.com/inbox/ It is provided as an archive of a page that no longer exists for user experience and product professionals for research and commentary purposes only.
+All assets were retrieved on October 25, 2019 from https://www.google.com/inbox/.
+This repo and the accompanying website are provided to archive the page which no longer exists for research and commentary by user experience, product professionals, and general public interest.

 ## View Locally